• Skip to primary navigation

 • For a pumpkin white hot chocolate version, replace the cocoa powder and sugar with ½ cup of chopped white chocolate instead.
 Taste your hot cocoa while cooking and add more white chocolate if desired.

-• If making a large batch for a party, you can keep it hot in a slow cooker.
+• Keep it warm for a party – If making a large batch for a party, you can keep it warm in a slow cooker.

 • I assure you it is completely acceptable for breakfast.
-Make it a complete breakfast with Buttermilk Pumpkin Pancakes and a slice of Frittata, with coffee for you, and pumpkin spice hot cocoa for the kids.
+Make it a complete breakfast with Buttermilk Pumpkin Pancakes and a slice of Frittata, with coffee for you, and hot chocolate with pumpkin spice for the kids.

 • It is more than perfect for snack time with a couple of Dulce de Leche Cookies or Almond Shortbread Cookies.